anywhichway/doxl/README.md

 {age: value => value >= 21}
 ```

-Behind the scenes, the functions `doxl.any` and `doxl.undefined` are implemented in a manner that usese these extended arguments.
+Behind the scenes, the functions `doxl.any` and `doxl.undefined` are implemented in a manner that uses these extended arguments.

-If `doxl` is invoked with a query and the option `tranform:true`, then the return value of the function is used as the property value rather than the value on the source object, unless it is `undefined`.
+If `doxl` is invoked with a query and the option `transform:true`, then the return value of the function is used as the property value rather than the value on the source object, unless it is `undefined`.

 ## Handling `undefined`